KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 `update_external_sources.sh --64 --debug`

 ## Loader and Validation Layer Dependencies

 The glslang repository is required to build and run Loader and Validation Layer components.
 It is not a git sub-module of Vulkan-LoaderAndValidationLayers but Vulkan-LoaderAndValidationLayers is linked to a specific revision of glslang.
 This can be automatically cloned and built to predefined locations with the `update_external_sources` scripts.
 If a custom configuration is required, do the following steps:

 1) clone the repository:

     `git clone https://github.com/KhronosGroup/glslang.git`

 2) checkout the correct version of the tree based on the contents of the glslang\_revision file at the root of the Vulkan-LoaderAndValidationLayers tree (do the same anytime that Vulkan-LoaderAndValidationLayers is updated from remote)

-_on windows_
+    - On Windows

+    ```script
         git checkout < [path to Vulkan-LoaderAndValidationLayers]\glslang_revision [in glslang repo]

-*non windows*
+    ```

+    - Non Windows

+    ```script
         git checkout `cat [path to Vulkan-LoaderAndValidationLayers]\glslang_revision` [in glslang repo]
+    ```

-3) Configure the glslang source tree with cmake and build it with your IDE of choice
+3) Configure the glslang source tree with CMake and build it with your IDE of choice

-4) Enable the `CUSTOM_GLSLANG_BIN_PATH` and `CUSTOM_SPIRV_TOOLS_BIN_PATH` options in the Vulkan-LoaderAndValidationLayers cmake configuration and point the `GLSLANG_BINARY_PATH`  and `SPIRV_TOOLS_BINARY_PATH` variables to the correct location
+4) Enable the `CUSTOM_GLSLANG_BIN_PATH` and `CUSTOM_SPIRV_TOOLS_BIN_PATH` options in the Vulkan-LoaderAndValidationLayers CMake configuration and point the `GLSLANG_BINARY_PATH`  and `SPIRV_TOOLS_BINARY_PATH` variables to the correct location

 5) If building on Windows with MSVC, set `DISABLE_BUILDTGT_DIR_DECORATION` to _On_.
  If building on Windows, but without MSVC set `DISABLE_BUILD_PATH_DECORATION` to _On_

-## Optional software packages:
+## Optional software packages

 - [Cygwin for windows](https://www.cygwin.com/)
   - Cygwin provides some Linux-like tools, which can be valuable for working with the repository, such as the BASH shell and git packages
   - With appropriate adjustments, it is possible to use other shells and environments as well

 - [Ninja on all platforms](https://github.com/ninja-build/ninja/releases)